- Elections 2015 News & Events

 Duties include: to coordinate implementation of provincial and federal campaigns of organizations of which the Union is a member; oversee provincial and federal lobbying efforts; act as the Union’s liaison with external bodies; attend meetings and conferences that enhance the interests of the Union; inform Council of external issues affecting members of the Union; and, chair the committee dealing with Social Justice.

 Duties include: to liaise with University administration; ensure graduate representation on University decision-making bodies; ensure communication between the Union and graduate student representatives on University committees; chair the committee dealing with University Governance; present financial recommendations to Council; in cooperation with Finance Office, prepare and submit annual audit; and, chair the committees dealing with Finance and University Governance.

-Duties include: to ensure scheduling of Executive and Council meetings; work with course unions and on-campus organisations; organize the Course Unions’ Presidents’ lunch; be responsible for the duties of the Council chair in her/his absence; to represent the Union to other student or campus organisations; be a member of the Management Committee and the committee dealing with Finance; and, chair the committee dealing with internal affairs.
+Duties include: to ensure scheduling of Executive and Council meetings; work with course unions and on-campus organisations; organize the Course Unions’ Presidents’ lunch; be responsible for the duties of the Council chair in her/his absence; to represent the Union to other student or campus organisations; be a member of the Human Resources Sub-Committee; and, chair the committee dealing with internal affairs.

 The elections process pertains to the following subjects of action:

 - Election of the Executive of the Union as due process of the bylaws of the organization.